daizutabi/ivory/docs/tutorial/callbacks.md

 caller
 ```

-The number of registerd objects is 1.
+The number of registered instances is 1.

 ```python